• Home

 Helpful Tips

-If you want something closer to a full glaze, 1½ cups powdered sugar and 3–4 tablespoons eggnog will cover the whole top.
+For more icing, double the recipe.
+The original amount gives you a light drizzle.
+If you want a full glaze, mix 1½ cups of powdered sugar with 3-4 tablespoons of eggnog.
+That will cover the whole top.

 Eggnog cake slice showing the soft crumb and streusel topping